hisfog/SfMNeXt-Impl/README.md

-# SfMNeXt: Learning based Structure Prior from Motion Revisited
+# SfMNeXt: The NeXt Series of Learning Structure Prior from Motion

 ## 👩‍⚖️ Demo